brianchang12/Asciify/README.md

 # asciify

-Android app that takes pictures and converts them to ascii text files.
+Android app that takes the pixels of a picture and maps them with an ascii character, creating a photo contructed by ascii characters.

 ## How to Use